rticommunity/rticonnextdds-examples/examples/recording_service/leveldb-integration/cpp/README.md

   where you cloned or extracted the LevelDB source code.
 - `BUILD_TESTER_APP`: optional flag used to enable/disable the building of the provided tester application.
 If not provided, the application won't be built.
+- `ENABLE_SANITIZERS`: (GCC and similar compilers only) enable sanitizers when building the code.
+This can be used to track memory problems and leaks.

 Build the example code by running the following command: